To read part #1, click here

 “Let him stand,” she said.

 Hassan released his hold on the Indian, who stood and rubbed his shoulder.
 Hassan stood behind him and to the side.
-The Indian glanced around as if planning an escape, then looked over his shoulder at Hassan's wide-shouldered presence, and seemed to abandon the idea.
+The thief glanced around as if planning an escape, then looked over his shoulder at Hassan's wide-shouldered presence, and seemed to abandon the idea.

 “What's your name?”
 Jamilah asked.